Here is where you will find articles by Heather and links to other resources such as books, products, videos, etc.

-I strongly encourage you to obtain the services of a qualified physician and women’s health physical therapist with a record of success in treating pain during intercourse to support you on your healing journey.
-I also urge you to seek help from a licensed professional counselor or sex therapist if you experience emotional issues related to sexuality or intimacy at any point during this program.
+We strongly encourage you to obtain the services of a qualified physician and women’s health physical therapist with a record of success in treating pain during intercourse to support you on your healing journey.
+We also urge you to seek help from a licensed professional counselor or sex therapist if you experience emotional issues related to sexuality or intimacy at any point during this program.

 Ideally, you will be able to locate these services in your neighborhood; but since that may not be the case, we have created our own contact list of trusted professionals for you.
 These physicians, therapists, and counselors are available to consult with and treat patients worldwide.
 Some are available via telephone and Skype sessions, and all of them offer consultation and treatment through in-person office visits.